coding4Acause/PANKH/JOSS/paper.md

 $$

 #### Kelvin’s Circulation Theorem
 For unsteady flows, the motion of the airfoil causes wake formation.
-The reason for wake formation can be explained by surrounding the airfoil by a sufficiently large contour, and noting that only conservative forces, such are pressure act on the contour. [@katz2001low] Then Kelvin’s theorem states that the total circulation in the contour remains constant, i.e.,
+The reason for wake formation can be explained by surrounding the airfoil by a sufficiently large contour, and noting that only conservative forces, such are pressure act on the contour [@katz2001low].
+Then Kelvin’s theorem states that the total circulation in the contour remains constant, i.e.,

 $$
 \frac{\mathrm{D}\Gamma}{\mathrm{D}t}= \frac{\mathrm{D}}{\mathrm{D}t}\left(\Gamma_{\text{airfoil}}+\Gamma_{\text{wake}}\right)=0